 San Antonio Child Support Lawyer

-Experienced Legal Representation for Child Support Matters in Texas
+Attorney for Child Support Hearings in Texas

 There are few things that occupy a parent's mind greater than the health and well-being of their child.
 This is why child support payments can become such a contentious issue amongst parents.
 Every child deserves to have love, resources and enrichment.
 This is often the basis for why parents fight so hard on child support.
 It is extremely encouraged to seek the guidance of a well-experienced child support lawyer when navigating this matter.

 Texas law allocates child support based on a person’s net resources.
 The person paying child support, the “obligor," is required to pay the primary parent a percentage of their net resources on a monthly basis.

 What are Net Resources?

 Net resources refer to all income earned by the obligor after taxes, union dues, and health insurance premiums are deducted.
 These also include:

 - Regular salary and wages

 For help understanding what may be expected of you, and support as you work toward a fair agreement, turn to our San Antonio child support lawyers at The Law Office of Rebecca J. Carrillo.

 How are Child Support Payments Calculated in the State of TX?